rodrigorincon/example-active-storage/README.md

 has_one_attached :my_file
 ```

 you can change `my_file` for any other name that makes more sense for your project.
-For example, in this tutorial I'll store the user photo, so I'll use the name `photo` in the user model.
+For example, in this tutorial I'll store the user photo, so I'll use the name `photo` in the `app/models/user.rb` model.

 ```
 has_one_attached :photo